folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/mod-circulation-notimers/Readme.md

-### For speedy Folio loans migration via the API, it is necessary to disable the timer interface for mod-circulation.
+### For speedy FOLIO loans migration via the API, it is necessary to disable the timer interface for mod-circulation.

 To do this: